Savones/SpeakSprouts/README.md

 ### Recommendations for testing

-For testing purposes I have added 10 dummy users to the database when the program is first ran.
+When the program is first ran the database is populated with 20 fake users to make testing easier.
-I recommend that you first register a new account and then send a language partner request to a dummy user by going to their profile.
-Then logout and login to that dummy account (username and password are the same) and accept the partner request by going to the notifications (bell icon in top-right).
+I recommend that you first register a new account and then send a language partner request to a fake user by going to their profile.
+Then logout and login to that fake account (username and password are the same) and accept the partner request by going to the notifications (bell icon in top-right).
-By doing this you can test the chatting feature, since chatting is only possible with language partners.
+By doing this you are able to test the chatting feature, since chatting is only possible with language partners.

 ### Commands